GoogleCloudPlatform/community/docs/styleguide.md

 * Don't sell or do marketing.
 * Don't editorialize.
 Document.
 * Don't make assumptions about your reader unless you state the assumptions up front.
-* Don’t use absolutes, such as instantaneously, perfectly, absolutely, totally, 100%, unless you can back up what you’re saying with documentation.
+* Don't use absolutes, such as "instantaneously," "perfectly," "absolutely," "totally," or "100%," unless you can back up what you're saying with documentation.
-* Don't use superlatives, such as "the best solution", "the perfect answer", and so on.
+* Don't use superlatives, such as "the best solution," "the perfect answer," and so on.
-* Don’t use logos or trademarks unless you have explicit permission.
+* Don't use logos or trademarks unless you have explicit permission.
 * Don't make performance claims unless you back them up with current data.
 This means either external links, or links to benchmarking code.
 * Don't include diagrams or pictures that you have no legal rights to include.
-* Don’t alter or truncate Google Cloud Platform product names.
+* Don't alter or truncate Google Cloud Platform product names.
 For example, it’s Cloud Bigtable, not Bigtable.
-* Don’t alter or truncate other Google names.
-For example, it’s Google Apps, not Apps.
+* Don't alter or truncate other Google names.
+For example, it's Google Apps, not Apps.

 ## Types of documentation